V4Fire/Client/src/base/b-bottom-slide/README.md

 ### Height Mode

-The component supports two different height mode calculation.
+The component supports two modes of height calculation.

 * `full` – the height value is equal to the viewport height.
 * `content` – the height value is based on a component content, but no more than the viewport height.